publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt2/m__us_usc_t19_s2133.md

     (b) __Reductions in rates of duty__

-        (1) No proclamation shall be made pursuant to subsection (a) of this section decreasing any rate of duty to a rate which is less than 70 percent of the existing rate of duty.
+        (1) No proclamation shall be made pursuant to subsection (a) decreasing any rate of duty to a rate which is less than 70 percent of the existing rate of duty.

-        (2) Where the rate of duty in effect at any time is an intermediate stage under [section 2902(a) of this title][/us/usc/t19/s2902/a], the proclamation made pursuant to subsection (a) of this section may provide for the reduction of each rate of duty at each such stage proclaimed under such [section 2902(a) of this title][/us/usc/t19/s2902/a] by not more than 30 percent of such rate of duty, and may provide for a final rate of duty which is not less than 70 percent of the rate of duty proclaimed as the final stage under such [section 2902(a) of this title][/us/usc/t19/s2902/a].
+        (2) Where the rate of duty in effect at any time is an intermediate stage under [section 2902(a) of this title][/us/usc/t19/s2902/a], the proclamation made pursuant to subsection (a) may provide for the reduction of each rate of duty at each such stage proclaimed under such [section 2902(a) of this title][/us/usc/t19/s2902/a] by not more than 30 percent of such rate of duty, and may provide for a final rate of duty which is not less than 70 percent of the rate of duty proclaimed as the final stage under such [section 2902(a) of this title][/us/usc/t19/s2902/a].

         (3)